 Risk normalization

-Street names, colorful packaging, or edible forms can make it easy to forget that these substances can cause severe poisonings.
+Street names, colorful packaging, or edible forms can obscure the fact that these substances may cause severe poisoning.

 Sometimes complex detection

-Glossary 2026: molecules, street names, and detection solutions
+2026 glossary: molecules, street names, and screening solutions

 Street names evolve quickly and vary by country, environment, and sales channels.
-This glossary aims to provide reference points without claiming to cover all existing names.
+This glossary aims to provide guidance without claiming to cover all existing names.

 Synthetic cathinones

-Targeted molecules 3-MMC, 4-MMC, 2-MMC, mephedrone, MCAT and other cathinones according to the panels.
+Molecules detected 3-MMC, 4-MMC, 2-MMC, mephedrone, MCAT, and other cathinones according to panels.

 Names or slang Meow Meow, M-Cat, Drone, Miaou Miaou, Bubbles, White Magic.